alexpineda/specloop/README.md

 The application uses environment variables for configuration.
 See `.env.example` for required variables.

-If you don't want to store your OPENAI api key in the sqlite db (via the config page), either have it available in your environment or set it in .env OPENAI_API_KEY
+If you don't want to store your OPENAI api key in the sqlite db (via the config page), either have it available in your environment or set it in `.env.local` OPENAI_API_KEY

 ## License